-Resources to help facility and property management professionals run more efficient buildings and facilities.
+Resources to help economic development and site selection professionals connect with new places and locations.
 The archive for architecture articles.

 A surprising mix of technology, government reinvention, and enforcement methods are transforming today's police forces, according to Perkins+Will.

 The World Architecture Festival has released its shortlist of nominations for the 2015 Building of the Year award, and the 338 contenders are anything but short on innovation.
 Here are our 10 favorites.